keniasousa/Mentorship/readme.md

 8. Go to the command line and navigate to the folder where the scripts are located

-9. Execute: pip install -r requirements.txt
+9. Execute: pip install -r requirements.txt  (For info on how to install pip: https://www.shellhacks.com/python-install-pip-mac-ubuntu-centos/)

 File: create_tracking_sheets.py: